sytabaresa/kingly/README.md

 Automated tests are close to completion.
 Contracts are so far not enforced.
 To run the current automated tests, type in a terminal : `npm run test`

-# Integration with ui libraries
+# Integration with UI libraries
 The machine is just a function.
 As such it is pretty easy to integrate in any framework.
-In fact, we have implemented the same interface behaviour over React, Vue, Svelte, Nerv, Ivi with the exact same fsm.
+In fact, we have implemented the same interface behaviour over [React](https://codesandbox.io/s/kwn3lx2qx7), [Vue](https://codesandbox.io/s/4p1nnywy0), [Svelte](https://codesandbox.io/s/1oq26mwk73), [Inferno](https://codesandbox.io/s/9zjo5yx8po), [Nerv](https://codesandbox.io/s/o4vkwmw7y), [Ivi](https://codesandbox.io/s/3x9x5v4kq5) with the exact same fsm.
 By isolating your component behaviour in a fsm, you can delay the UI library choice to the last moment.

 As of today, we officially provide the following integrations :